 Since the City kept few records of the infiltration system’s installation, the City’s current staff knew nothing about it.
-Presuming the ravine simply conveyed rather than infiltrated the water, the current City Engineer directed storm water from Greenness' newly widened street to join that from all of the other streets and driveways above already draining into it.
-Eventually, an eroded channel sat like a hidden water canon at the contact plane between the compacted sand and the glacial till.
+Presuming the ravine simply conveyed rather than infiltrated the water, the current City Engineer directed even more storm water from Greenness' newly widened street to join that from the other streets and driveways above already draining into it.
+Eventually, an eroded channel sat like a hidden water cannon at the contact plane between the compacted sand and the impermeable glacial till.
 When it finally precipitated the landslide, it was infiltrating storm water collected from over 2 acres of impervious surfaces.

 Fearing the likely consequences of their own as well as the City’s considerable liabilities, the City Engineer and his assistant stubbornly refused to help investigate what caused the landslide or to even acknowledge the significance of the evidence already discovered.
 Meanwhile, the City's hidden infiltration system continued to destabilize the bluff and a crack opened on the other side of Greenness’ part of the bluff that threatened a home below.